Why was COP 26 so crucial to the fight against climate change?

 Climate change poses the greatest threat to the most vulnerable and marginalised communities in the global South, particularly women and girls, and people living in poverty.
 By working and advocating for inclusive, just and gender-transformative climate policies and actions, CARE aims to have the biggest impact and to strengthen the resilience and voices of those on the frontlines of the climate emergency.

 We spoke up

 - CARE colleagues and spokespeople from the UK, Malawi, Pakistan, Kenya, Egypt, Nigeria, Denmark and France attended the conference in Glasgow.
 We took part in conversations on a range of topics including: climate finance for the most vulnerable, gender-responsive climate action and adaptation, local women leaders.
-See the full schedule of COP26 events.

 - CARE colleagues attended climate justice marches in London and Glasgow.
 Look at our ‘She the change’ artwork in Trafalgar Square.